 It’s been the hottest thing in both finance and technology for years now: Bitcoin has arrived at the doorstep of the mainstream.
 Yet, most people are still scratching their heads and finding it hard to understand what’s so special (or useful) about this cryptocurrency.

 Bitcoin, also known as “BTC” for short, is a virtual currency.
 It is similar to how you use dollars and fiat currency to transact, with one caveat: unlike traditional currency, it is not issued by banks or governments.
-Instead, it is created in a process known as Bitcoin Mining and is specially constructed so that each and every Bitcoin (and a fraction of Bitcoin) is accounted for and tracked in a global ledger (think of it as a book) known as a blockchain.
+Instead, it is created in a process known as Bitcoin mining and is specially constructed so that each and every Bitcoin (and a fraction of Bitcoin) is accounted for and global ledger (think of it as a book) known as a blockchain.

 Because of the way it is issued and tracked permanently through secure and almost unbreakable digital means, it is an attractive alternative currency that is trusted by an increasingly large community.
 Proponents of the currency believe that it is more secure, represents true ownership, and becomes more valuable over time, due to its limited supply.